-Mohammed Elshamy is an Egyptian photojournalist based in New York and the recipient of Chris Hondros Fund award.
+Mohammed Elshamy is an Egyptian Editor and Photojournalist based in New York and the recipient of Chris Hondros Fund award.

 Mohammed is currently studying at the International Center of Photography (ICP) School’s Documentary and Visual Journalism program as the first-ever recipient of the Malú Alvarez International Scholarship full-tuition scholarship.